July 11 / 11:00a - 12:30p

 key questions to consider when planning to conduct a culturally responsive evaluation.
 HMRE

 program staff and program evaluators are encouraged to attend.
 Staff from the federally funded

 Marriage Strengthening Research and Dissemination Center will lead this session.

 Presenter: Mindy Scott; Child Trends

 Co-Presenter: Sydney Briggs; Child Trends

 Description: This workshop presents motherhood as a position of power and shows how the biological connection of mother and child undergirds the political, economic, and social structures of the world.
 We will explore how motherhood situates society as privately oriented rather than publicly regulated—and why that’s a good thing.
-We will breakdown the tactics used by radical feminists, socialist engineers, and sexual rights activists to dethrone motherhood and frame it as “socially unproductive work.”
-We will discuss ways to expand the message of powerful motherhood within families and in the public square.
+We will breakdown the tactics used to dethrone motherhood and frame it as “socially unproductive work.”
+We will pinpoint ways to expand the message of powerful motherhood within families and in the public square.

 Presenter: Kimberly Ells; The Invincible Family

 July 13 / 9:00a - 10:30a